dhruvmarathe18/Jarvis-appy/README.md

-                                             HIS IS OFFICIAL PROJECT FROM DDSINFOTECH
+                                             APPY IS OFFICIAL PROJECT FROM DDSINFOTECH

 #PROJECT NAME -:  THE APPY (AI)